 No matter how sophisticated a vehicle’s technology, driver behaviour is the most crucial factor in avoiding crashes.

 You can improve safety for your drivers and other road users by investing in driver training – so they know how to use their vehicles, and have a good understanding of your expectations of their behaviour while driving.

 More driver training options are available through MITO, the training organisation for the road transport industry.

-Under the Health and Safety in Employment Act 1992, a work-related vehicle is considered part of the workplace.
+Under the Health and Safety at Work Act 2015, a work-related vehicle is considered part of the workplace.
 This means that the health and safety rules applying to the workplace also apply to work-related motor vehicles.

 The following guidlines have been designed for fleet managers to help when designing driving policies.
 They are a guideline and are not intended to be policy.
 The guidelines include information on vehicle safety features; vehicle checks, driving behaviour and also include information on the Safe System and the latest electric vehicles available.